 I was working with Burt (not his real name) yesterday morning and told him about my blog.
-He wanted me to write about him.
+He asked me to write about him.
 So, here’s the story.

 Burt was diagnosed with ALS by Emory and The Mayo Clinic.
 He and his wife came in to see me last October.
-They had big stacks of papers from all the doctors that they had visited.
-The musculature on his forearms and hands had atrophied so that they looked like toothpicks.
-He had jerky spasms all night in his upper body.
-His doctor said that they were more “spectacular” than the ones he normally sees with ALS.
+They had big stacks of papers from all the doctors they had visited.
+The musculature on his forearms and hands had atrophied so that they looked like toothpicks and he had jerky spasms all night in his upper body.
+His doctor said that these spasms were more “spectacular” than the ones he normally sees with ALS.

 Seems like I’m in over my head with Burt and his ALS, but let’s run a few tests.
-I didn’t think I would find anything interesting as they had already run all these nerve conduction tests and clearly determined that it was ALS.
-I went to my trusty freezer and got an ice cup.
-I had Burt grip his wife’s arm before and after I would stroke various muscles with ice.
-They noticed that he became stronger after I stroked over certain muscles with the ice cup.
+I don’t expect to find anything interesting.
+After all, the doctors have already run multiple nerve conduction tests and clearly determined he has ALS.
+Still, I go to my trusty freezer and get an ice cup.
+Per my suggestion, Burt grips his wife’s arm before and after I stroke the various muscles with ice.
+They both notice that Burt is stronger after being stroked with the ice cup.

-So, I talked to them about trigger points.
-I explained how the pain and cold traveled over the same nerve and when I stroked that muscle it temporarily disabled the trigger point.
-I tell them the basic principle of cranial therapy (read The Godfather of Organized Pain and how the top vertebra in the neck a key part of The Pain Organization.
-Burt then explained that he had tonsil cancer and had quite a bit of work done near there.
+So, I talk to them about trigger points and I explain how pain and cold travel over the same nerve and when I stroke that muscle it temporarily disables the trigger point.
+I tell them the basic principle of cranial therapy (read The Godfather of Organized Pain) and how the top vertebra in the neck is a key part of the Pain Organization.
+Burt then explained that he also had tonsil cancer and had quite a bit of work done near there.
 Well, there’s a clue.

-Burt didn’t have any other real options so we gave this a shot.
+Burt didn’t have any other real options so we give this a shot.

-I spent time tracking down the cranial problems that were connected to the forearm, shoulder and lower cervicals.
-In those beginning sessions, I also took the last few minutes to mobilize his atlas, lower cervicals and shoulder joints.
-He made steady progress.
-I watched as his forearms grew and became stronger.
-His nightly spasms seem reduce dramatically with regular cranial work.
-He was pleased.
-His wife was really pleased.
+I spend time tracking down the cranial problems that are connected to the forearm, shoulder and lower cervicals.
+In these beginning sessions, I also take the last few minutes to mobilize his atlas, lower cervicals and shoulder joints.

 Burt works in the field as an engineer for a utility company.
-He told me that his boss evaluated him this spring.
-Last year, his boss was certain that Burt would be going on disability and take early retirement.
-The other guys in the union had problems with his growing disability.
-His boss was surprised to see him recover and now thinks that he will be able to work until he earns full retirement.
+He had a performance review this past spring.
+The previous year, his boss was certain Burt would be going on disability and take early retirement.
+The other guys in his union had problems with his growing disability.
+This time, his boss was surprised to see him recover and now thinks that he will be able to work until he earns full retirement.